English 4 and 5 offers SMC students writing and research skills that they'll use throughout their time at SMC, and beyond.

 Oxford Reference Online also lets you search tons of encyclopedias and dictionaries in one search bar, all from Oxford University Press.
-(More legit for your class than Wikipedia.)
 You can browse by topic, like art & architecture, religion, and society & culture--or search by keyword.
 In Oxford Reference Online, searching, saving, and citing is also a breeze.
-Great for definitions and scholarly overviews of a subject.
+Great for definitions in your discipline and scholarly overviews of a subject.

 Research Reports on Current Topics

 Opposing Viewpoints is a research paper lifesaver.
 Click "Browse Issues" to find your topic (Iraq wars?
 Media bias?
 Millennial generation?), and Opposing Viewpoints will give you articles arguing multiple sides of your subject, plus news, scholarly journal articles, primary sources, encyclopedia articles, websites, maps, statistics, and radio stories on your topic.
 A true gold mine.

 Writing about abortion, animal rights, bullying, climate change, or another current issue?
 CQ Researcher has journalist-written and fact-checked reports on hot topics.
 Each one includes helpful features like background, chronology, pro/con arguments, maps/graphs, and a bibliography of other sources you should read.
 Super helpful for choosing or narrowing down a topic, or supplying facts supporting and contradicting your argument.

 Not sure where to start?
 Try Multisearch, which searches the library catalog and many of our databases of scholarly and popular articles.